 This domain includes measurement of a system's readiness for disaster or a mass-casualty incident.
-The system should not only be prepared for such events, but also be able to maintain a state of readiness and communicate that readiness to system component agencies and facilities, as well as other systems.
+The system should not only be prepared for such events, but also should be able to maintain a state of readiness and communicate that readiness to system component agencies and facilities, as well as other systems.
 Examples of current models that attempt to measure these preparedness constructs include the Hospital Preparedness Program104 of the HHS Office of the Assistant Secretary for Preparedness and Response and the Centers for Disease Control and Prevention's Public Health Preparedness Capabilities.105 These programs evaluate whether hospitals106 as well as state and local jurisdictions107 achieve and maintain targeted infrastructure and capability requirements (e.g., interoperable communication systems, pharmaceutical caches, emergency public information and warning, volunteer management) that would fall within the realm of medical surge capacity.
-Such measurement constructs exemplify Domain 1 and provide a foundation for evaluating critical RECS structures, processes, and outcomes.
+State and local emergency management officials and groups often play a key role in ensuring that these targets are met, and may provide a context for performance measurement in this area.
+Where possible, established common data systems such as the National Emergency Medical Services Information System (NEMSIS), as referenced above, should be utilized to facilitate data sharing.
+Such measurement constructs exemplify Domain 1 and provide a foundation for evaluating critical REMCS structures, processes, and outcomes.

-1.6 Enabling a legal and regulatory framework for RECS
+1.6 Enabling a legal and regulatory framework for REMCS

 Measurement within this domain encompasses whether or not a system is operating within its relevant statutory limits.
 For example, various governmental strategies and regulations regarding ambulance diversion108 exist to decrease this practice and therefore affect system capability and capacity.
 For more than 20 years, the Emergency Medical Treatment and Active Labor Act (EMTALA)109 has governed aspects of emergency care system access, communication, and transfer.
-Measuring RECS compliance with such statutes is within the realm of this domain.
+Measuring REMCS compliance with such statutes is within the realm of this domain.